On the non-existence of elements of Kervaire invariant one: Equivariant stable homotopy theory

 \subsection{$G$-spaces}

-Let $G$ be a finite group, and $\ugspaces{G}$ the topological category of pointed left $G$-spaces and spaces of equivariant maps.
-Let $\gspaces{G}$ be the $G$-equivariant topological category of $G$-spaces and $G$-spaces of continuous maps (on which $G$ acts by conjugation).
-Thus
+We begin with unstable equivariant homotopy theory.
+Let $G$ be a finite group, and $\ugspaces{G}$ the topological category of pointed compactly generated, weak Hausdorff left $G$-spaces and spaces of equivariant maps.
 The category $\ugspaces{G}$ is a closed symmetric monoidal category under the smash product operation.
 The tensor unit is the $0$-sphere $S^{0}$ equipped with the trivial $G$-action.

-Since it is closed, $\ugspaces{G}$ may be regarded as enriched over itself.
-This enriched category is, of course, just $\gspaces{G}$.
+We call a category enriched over $\ugspaces{G}$ a {\em $G$-equivariant topological category}.
+Since it is closed monoidal, $\ugspaces{G}$ may be regarded as enriched over itself.
+We denote the enriched category by $\gspaces{G}$.
+Thus $\gspaces{G}$ is the $G$-equivariant topological category of $G$-spaces and $G$-spaces of continuous, not necessarily equivariant maps, on which $G$ acts by conjugation.
+There is an isomorphism